 Alcohol, when consumed in excess, can cause alcohol poisoning.
 The effects of alcohol poisoning can range from vomiting to falling into a coma and may even result in death.
 Too much alcohol can cause vital organs, such as the heart and lungs, to slow down and even stop, which results in death.
 Very often someone who dies from alcohol poisoning passes out and is allowed to 'sleep it off.'
 This is a mistake.
 Anyone who drinks so much that they become unconscious or exhibit any of the signs below should receive immediate medical attention.

 Warning signs of alcohol poisoning include:

-Alcohol use can result in a number of sexual consequences, including unprotected sex and sexual assualt.
-Many sexual assuals involve the use of alcohol on the part of the perpertrator or the victim.
+Alcohol use can result in a number of sexual consequences, including unprotected sex and sexual assault.
+Many sexual assaults involve the use of alcohol on the part of the perpetrator or the victim.
 Alcohol misuse can result in impaired judgement, which can put you at risk for becoming involved in a sexual assault.

 Villanova University prohibits the unlawful possession, distribution, or use of illicit drugs and/or controlled substances on any property owned or rented by the University or in any program or activity sponsored by the University in any location.
 Any student violating policy regarding illicit drugs, and/or controlled substances will be subject to disciplinary action and may face additional actions by the overseas courts.